 Since October 2015, the Consumer Rights Act has required terms to be fair, transparent and prominent.
 Transparent and prominent respectively mean:

 - expressed in plain and intelligible language and (in the case of a written term) legible

 - brought to [your] attention in such a way that an average consumer – ie a reasonably well-informed observant and circumspect consumer – would be aware of the term

 Which’s latest research shows that only 16% of people always read the T&C they have signed up to.

-I have been working with Foundations on revising their contract for Home Improvement Agency DFG projects.
-These contracts are used by builders and home-owners (largely vulnerable people).
+I have been working with Foundations on revising their contract for Home Improvement Agency projects.
+These contracts are used by builders and home-owners (largely elderly or vulnerable people).